How to Make Bread: Step-by Step Homemade Bread Making Instructions & Recipes

 HOW TO MAKE BREAD: GENERAL INSTRUCTIONS

-HOW TO MAKE BREAD - YEAST: The most convenient and easiest to obtain, these days, is dried, instant yeast.
+The most convenient and easiest to obtain, these days, is dried, instant yeast.
 It comes in either tins or sachets as granules.
 Plain dried yeast is better than that specified for bread.
 The latter is often expensive, and you have to use more of it.

 When buying yeast, check the 'use by date' as if you use old yeast that is not fresh your bread will not rise.
 After opening, you may keep your dried yeast in an air-tight container in the fridge, or even in the deep-freeze if you are not going to use if for a while.
 However, if you do this, make sure that the quantity of yeast that you have taken out for use for your next batch of bread is brought to room temperature first, before you use it.

-HOW TO MAKE BREAD - FLOUR:
+HOW TO MAKE BREAD - FLOUR

 The best type of flour to buy is your bread flour, rather than white flour which is better for cakes and pastries.
 Bread flour has a higher gluten content which will give you a less crumbly texture and a better end product.